Diegometro1/CSCIE-15/01_Servers_and_Git/00_Intro.md

 + Settings
 + Etc.

-Expect troubleshooting; expect things to not work on the first try.
+Expect troubleshooting; follow instructions carefully; retrace your steps when things don't work.

 Good news: set it and (mostly) forget it.